Tyrn/wei/the-insider-en.typ

      "Why don't you load it into 17B?"

-     17B storage was  empty - it had been built for military  equipment  and its walls, covered with lead sheets, insulated all irradiation.
+     17B storage was  empty---it had been built for military  equipment  and its walls, covered with lead sheets, insulated all irradiation.

      "What about Giles?"